galaxyproject/galaxy-hub/src/events/gccbosc2018/sponsors/index.md

 - An eighth page color ad in printed material
 - A guaranteed participant slot for sponsor organisation representative
 - Thanks and acknowledgements from organisers before and during the collaborative events

-## CollaborationFest Extension Sponsorships

-Cost: $ ??

-We are informally extending the collaborative events by an additional  two days.
-This will likely be a significantly smaller group than during the first two days.
-We estimate 35-50 participants.
-The extended days will happen at Reed.

-Please contact the  [GCC & BOSC organizers](/src/events/gccbosc2017/organizers/inidex.md) if your organization is interested in helping make this happen.